-We are sure you know about Bitcoin, or at least you have heard about it.
+We are sure you know about Bitcoin and Bitcoin Calculator, at least you have heard about it.
 It is the oldest and the most expensive cryptocurrency for now.
 It is the first cryptocurrency that introduced the concept of blockchain.
 Monero is very different from Bitcoin.
 Even though it is not as popular with the wide public, it has a promising future.
-Now, it is supported by many exchanges.
-So, finding a reliable BTC to XRM exchange is not an issue anymore.
+Now, it is supported by many exchanges like Binance, Bitcoin Up, and Kraken So, finding a reliable BTC to XRM exchange is not an issue anymore.

 Some people find it pretty difficult to look for exchange services and compare prices.
 And indeed, how many services shall one compare to find the best one?
 Such users can use Alligat0r for their swaps.
 This aggregator compares the conditions among multiple exchange platforms (the service works with the best ones) and offers a client to make a choice from a neatly arranged list.